jennabelle/travel-destination-voter/README.md

 An app for users to live vote their favorite travel destination

-# installing dependencies
+# Installing Dependencies

     npm install

-Start the server and create redux store
+Start the server and create redux store:

     npm run start

-# tech stack
+# Tech Stack
     react
     redux
     node